Our missions:

 Given the situation of environmental deterioration in which we find ourselves, Pope Francis called on all who live on this planet to enter into the dialogue about our common home (#3).

-In January 2020, the Mary Ward JPIC Office in Rome was created with the aim of bringing together and integrating the Institute’s collective efforts in JPIC ministry.
 A current priority for our JPIC ministry is integral ecology as illustrated in Pope Francis’ encyclical Laudato Si.

 We are part of a global Catholic movement for the care of creation lived out in our 7-year plan according to the Laudato Si Action Platform.